Edge modes and boundary impurities in the anisotropic Heisenberg spin chain: The bulk (No impurity attached)

 Excitations above the ground states are constructed by adding an even number of spinons, quartets, strings etc~\cite{destri1982analysis}.
 The fundamental excitations, the spinons, are topological kink excitations interpolating between the two vacua~\cite{faddeev1981spin, Spinon-PhysRevLett.70.4003,Spinon-PhysRevLett.106.157205}.
 They carry $S^z=\frac{1}{2}$ and are massive with energy,

 where $\vartheta_\alpha(u,q)$ for $\alpha=1,2,3,4$ are Jacobi theta functions~\cite{weisstein2000jacobi} and prime denotes the derivative with respect to the $u$ variable (see Appendix \ref{thetadef} for definitions of these functions).
-Notice that the maximum spinon energy, $M_g$, occurs at $\theta=0$, and its minimum value $m_g$ occurs at $\theta=\pm \pi$, which is non-zero.
+Notice that the maximum spinon energy, $M_g$, occurs at $\theta=0$, and its minimum value $m_g$ occurs at $\theta=\pm \pi$, {which is non-zero as shown in Fig.~\ref{fig:spinon-energy}}.
 Thus the model is gapped with the mass gap given by $\mathcal{M}_g=2m_g$.

 Notice that the model has spontaneously broken discrete spin flip $\mathbb{Z}_2$ symmetry, due to which the ground state is two-fold degenerate $S^z=0$ for even $N_b$ and $S^z=\pm \frac{1}{2}$ for odd $N_b$.
 Moreover, an antiferromagnetic order develops in the bulk where the staggered magnetization $(-1)^j \sigma$ where $\sigma$ is given by~\cite{baxter1973spontaneous,izergin1999spontaneous}